closeio/limitlion/README.md

 them on the fly.
 This could simply be manually issuing the Redis command to change the RPS or a more sophisicated process that polls Prometheus metrics to determine the current load on your database and adjust the RPS accordingly.

+# Running Counter
+Another small but useful tool to keep track of counts in Redis for specified time windows.
+These counts can then be used to make decisions on limiting or failing processes as well as for diagnostics.
+Checkout [`running_counter.py `](limitlion/running_county.py) for details.